202107620/Resume/README.md

             <div class="experience-item">
                 <h3>IT Specialist</h3>
                 <p>Specialized in Python and CSS</p>
-                <p>Worked for a small country in India for two years on a contract basis.</p>
+                <p>Worked for a small company in India for two years on a contract basis.</p>
                 <p>Duration: 2 years</p>
             </div>
             <div class="experience-item">